Social hacking: Tailgating

-Spear Phishing
+Spear phishing

 Online social hacks include “spear phishing” in which hackers scam their victims into releasing sensitive information about themselves or their organization.
 Hackers will target individuals within specific organizations by sending emails that appear to come from trusted sources including senior officials within the organization who hold positions of authority.
 To appear convincing, a social hacker's email message has to establish a tone of familiarity that forestalls any suspicion on the part of its recipient.
 The email is designed to put forth a request for information that ties logically to the person sending it.
 Often, company employees will fall prey to these emails and share personal information such as phone numbers or passwords, thinking that the information transfer is taking place in a secure environment.
 In more sinister scenarios, the emails from hackers may be embedded with malware that infects victims’ computers without their knowledge and secretly transfers private data directly to hackers.
 From October 2013 to December 2016, the FBI investigated just over 22,000 of these incidents involving American businesses.
 In total, they saw losses approaching $1.6 billion.

 A successful example of spear phishing was highly publicized in the news media in January 2014, when Target, a U.S.-based retailer, experienced a security breach that allowed hackers to steal customers’ credit card and personal data information.
 Later, it was revealed that the cyber criminals were able to access Target's financial and personal data files by targeting a third party mechanical company that had access to Target's network credentials.
 The social implications of such a high-profile social hack affect Target's popularity as a retailer, but also consumers’ trust and loyalty towards the brand.

 Another example of Spear Phishing happened in June 2015 to Ubiquiti Networks Inc, a network technology company based in the United States.
 During this act of Spear Phishing Ubiquiti Networks reportedly lost over 46.7 million dollars.
 The hacking group sent Spear Phishing emails to employees in the finance department.
 These hackers sent spear phishing emails directly to the finance department's employees posing as company executives.
-The hackers managed to trick the employees into transferring funds to third party groups over seas.
+The hackers managed to trick the employees into transferring funds to third party groups overseas.
 Fortunately for Ubiquiti Networks, 8.1 million dollars were recovered from the hackers.